Here's Our Rant About Globus Maritime Limited (GLBS)

 GLBS’s Market Performance

-GLBS stocks went up by 4.33% for the week, with a monthly drop of -11.67% and a quarterly performance of -9.86%, while its annual performance rate touched -70.39%.
-The volatility ratio for the week stands at 5.30% while the volatility levels for the past 30 days are set at 4.92% for Globus Maritime Limited.
-The simple moving average for the period of the last 20 days is -6.11% for GLBS stocks with a simple moving average of -31.91% for the last 200 days.
+GLBS stocks went down by -4.63% for the week, with a monthly drop of -18.48% and a quarterly performance of -21.84%, while its annual performance rate touched -73.06%.
+The volatility ratio for the week stands at 6.62% while the volatility levels for the past 30 days are set at 5.40% for Globus Maritime Limited.
+The simple moving average for the period of the last 20 days is -8.04% for GLBS stocks with a simple moving average of -34.13% for the last 200 days.

 Analysts’ Opinion of GLBS